 Rainbow Cinemas: Rainbow Cinemas offers free admission to the support person of each guest with disability when they show their valid Access 2 Entertainment Card at all participating locations in Ontario and Saskatchewan.
 Contact your nearest theatre for more details (source).

-Insurance & Tax Discounts
+Insurance & Tax Discounts for Canadian PWDs

 ICBC: ICBC offers a 25% discount on the basic Autoplan to persons with disability who are 16 years old and above.
 To qualify, they must apply to the Ministry of Finance’s Fuel Tax Refund Program for Persons with Disabilities.
 Restrictions apply (source).